 Is Easter Still The Holiest Day In The Church?

 Easter is the “big show” for churches.
-It is the holiest day of the year, so Christians often want to have a particularly special service.
-Additionally, Easter is one of the two days a year people who rarely go to church might attend.
-Christmas, of course, is the other day.
-What is a church to do in order to attract people and share the Good News of Jesus Christ?
+It is the most significant day of the Christian calendar.
+One might say that it is the holiest day of the year.
+So, Christians often want to have a particularly special church service.
+Additionally, Easter is one of the two days a year (the other being Christmas) in which people who rarely – or never – go to church might be the most likely to attend.
+What is a church to do on this special day in order to attract people and share the Good News of Jesus Christ?

 A Tale Of Two Churches

 Before I moved to Wisconsin, I was an Illinoisan.
 My family and I were a part of the great exodus of Illinois.
 At the time of this writing, I believe it still has more people leaving each year than moving in.
 Before moving, though, we were fully immersed and planting roots where we were.
-Immersing into our community included finding activities in which our children could take part.
-We even tried Easter events at a few churches that we didn’t attend as members, but two experiences really stuck with me.
+Immersing ourselves into our community included finding activities in which our children could take part.
+We even tried Easter events at a few churches that we didn’t belong to as members, and two experiences in particular really stuck with me.
 Here’s what happened.

 Volunteers handed us gift bags while we entered, and they hurriedly pointed out the different rooms we could visit while waiting for the egg hunt to begin.
 I remember a room for babies and toddlers set up with toys.
 It was quieter in there and probably safer for the Littles to roam around.
 The other room I recall was a gymnasium.
-Games were set up around the room, and the bleachers had been pulled for people to sit on while waiting.
+Games were stationed around the room, and the bleachers had been set up for people to sit on while waiting.
 In the center of the gymnasium stood a large platform with a sound system that blared secular pop music.

 And it was pandemonium.